We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 8 [Your Name] never fails.

-“When you truly love Jesus, remember — He will never fail you.”
+If you love Jesus, He will never fail you.

-We sing about it, we talk about it — but what is Calvary’s love, really?
+We sing about it and talk about it—but what is Calvary’s love, really?

 All the loves in this world are connected to emotions.

-Yes, Calvary’s love also carries emotion — but it is completely different.
+Yes, Calvary’s love includes emotion—but it is completely different.

 It is a love that chooses to love even when it hurts.